kokoa454/MyRusLexicon/README.md

-A Windows app for everyone, who studying the Russian language (designed for summer vacation homework)
+A Windows app for everyone, who studying the Russian language